 A: Data centers use water to cool their equipment.
 Some data centers use non-potable water, and air can also be used as an alternative — although Mac Scothorn, chairman of the Botetourt County Board of Supervisors, said cooling by air can be noisier than by water.

-Tillman said that Google will do what is most energy efficient as far as cooling equipment.
+Amber Tillman, head of data center public affairs with Google, said that the company will do what is most energy efficient as far as cooling equipment.

 The water available at the site contains a low level of total dissolved solids, meaning that it can be recirculated through the cooling system multiple times, reducing the total amount of water needed, according to Google.